-Jack Benny (who was a famously cheap and made fun of himself for it) gave out silver dollars on Halloween.
+Jack Benny (who was famously cheap and made fun of himself for it) gave out silver dollars on Halloween.

 Lucille Ball used to answer the door herself.